 The developer of Brain Paint (the EEG Neurofeedback system used at my practice) has reported that consumers of this system begin to see a difference in their symptoms after approximately 5-8 sessions, with the average client requiring a course of treatment that lasts approximately 20 sessions (for less complex difficulties), and spanning up to approximately 40 sessions (for more difficult and varied difficulties).
+These figures appear to be in line for most people who are wanting to reach maximum benefit from all that Brain Paint neurofeedback training has to offer.
 In keeping with this research, you will be assessed to determine how many sessions your clinician thinks you may need.
-Most clients start out with a treatment course of 20 sessions, and re-evaluation to determine further treatment will occur at that time, if necessary.
-It is recommended that you participate in a few more sessions after maximum benefit is achieved, so that results are more likely to last a lifetime.
+Most clients start out with the idea that we are working towards approximately 20 sessions, with the option for re-evaluation to determine further treatment once a plateau in training has been reached.
+Not every person will achieve maximum benefit with one protocol, but not every person will be recommended for more than one protocol either.
+The training course is highly individualized and dependent upon quality of life and desired outcomes.
+It is recommended that you participate in a few more sessions after maximum benefit is achieved (5 to be exact), so that results are more likely to last a lifetime.

 Neurofeedback appears pricey at first glance.
 However, any investment in neurofeedback is a bargain in health and well-being compared with most other options, and the outcomes have been documented to be life changing for many individuals.
 The average cost of a neurofeedback session in the USA is $125, and very few neurofeedback providers take insurance.
 Many neurofeedback providers require starting with a 19 wire QEEG brain map plus other testing costing up to $1000.
 My 2 wire EEG assessment is a standard part of the first session.
 (More wires are not better.)